Installation

 ECL 2

-When activated, the module will attempt to connect to the mobile network.
-When the module succeeds in connecting to the mobile network, a meter readout will automatically be sent to the receiving system.
-The network status can be read through the Elvaco OTC app or the meter display.
-For more detailed information on how to read the module through the meter display, please refer to the Kamstrup MULTICAL Technical description.
+When activated, the module will attempt to connect to the NB-IoT network.
+When the module successfully connects to the network, a meter readout will be triggered and automatically sent to the receiving system.
+The network status can be read through the Elvaco OTC app or the meter display (see section Read the module status via the meter display for details).

 Was this article helpful?